 We could be here for days exploring ALL the dining options that River Valley has to offer.
 Many of them appear in our kid-friendly dining guide, but broadly speaking you’ll find the bulk of good eateries around the Robertson Quay area.
 During the weekdays this neighbourhood is relatively quiet, but Sunday mornings and dusk most evenings sees the area come alive!

-Along the river from Alkaff Bridge you’ll find Boomarang (this actually fits the bill for kid-friendly cafes, restaurants AND bars) and heading under the Saiboo Road bridge you’ll emerge to find long-time family favourite Kith Cafe (excellent Australian style coffee and super kid-friendly), healthy and Instagrammable Carrotsticks and Cravings, Toby’s Estate and Botany by Cassandra Tan.
+Along the river from Alkaff Bridge you’ll find a new Privé at STPI, Boomarang (this actually fits the bill for kid-friendly cafes, restaurants AND bars) and heading under the Saiboo Road bridge you’ll emerge to find long-time family favourite Kith Cafe (excellent Australian style coffee and super kid-friendly), healthy and Instagrammable Carrotsticks and Cravings, Toby’s Estate and Botany by Cassandra Tan.
 Tucked just around the corner from these cafes is the lovely little Swirls Bake Shop, which serves up truly delicious cupcakes.

 River Valley Restaurants & Bars